World: Plato

 Plato is well known for his theory of forms, which posits the existence of two different worlds: the sensible world and the intelligible world.
 The sensible world is the world we live in, filled with changing physical things we can see, touch and interact with.
 The intelligible world is the world of invisible, eternal, changeless forms like goodness, beauty, unity and sameness.
 Plato ascribes a lower ontological status to the sensible world, which only imitates the world of forms.
 This is due to the fact that physical things exist only to the extent that they participate in the forms that characterize them, while the forms themselves have an independent manner of existence.
 In this sense, the sensible world is a mere replication of the perfect exemplars found in the world of forms: it never lives up to the original.
 In the allegory of the cave, Plato compares the physical things we are familiar with to mere shadows of the real things.
 But not knowing the difference, the prisoners in the cave mistake the shadows for the real things.

 Wittgenstein

 Two definitions that were both put forward in the 1920s, however, suggest the range of available opinion.
 "The world is everything that is the case", wrote Ludwig Wittgenstein in his influential Tractatus Logico-Philosophicus, first published in 1921.
+However by "everything that is the case" he meant collection of all facts, not the collection of all objects.